 If you plan on coding with JavaScript, you need to understand how objects work.
-They’re one of the most important elements of JavaScript and a deep (pun intended 😉) understanding of objects will always be handy.
-Especially when cloning an object, it isn’t as simple as it might seem.
+Objects are one of the most important elements of JavaScript, and a deep understanding of objects will always be useful.

 let testObject = {